 “That’s where some of the controversy and debate has come from,” says Faisal Rahman, a blood pressure researcher and cardiology fellow at Johns Hopkins Hospital.
 “As the range considered healthy keeps getting lower and lower, people ask whether we should be medicating so much of the population and what the benefits and risks are.”

 The publication of the National Institutes of Health Systolic Blood Pressure Intervention Trial (known as SPRINT) in November 2017 has a lot to do with the lower blood pressure guidelines.
-Researchers followed more than 9,000 participants 50 and older who had systolic blood pressure of 130 or higher and who had at least one other risk factor for heart disease.
+Researchers followed more than 9,000 participants 50 and older who had both systolic blood pressure of 130 or higher and at least one other risk factor for heart disease.
 They concluded that getting participants’ systolic blood pressure down below 120 reduced cardiovascular events such as strokes by 25 percent and reduced the risk of death by 27 percent.
 Impressive findings, but some experts say they’re concerned that a new threshold was set a little too quickly.

 “We generally don’t change medical guidelines based on a single study, yet that was done in the case of the SPRINT investigation,” says Stephen A. Martin, a doctor of family medicine and associate professor at the University of Massachusetts Medical School.
 “SPRINT measured blood pressure in an unusual way that we don’t use in practice, and likely made the blood pressures look lower than they would in a regular health care setting.”